TheKrainBow/push_swap/README.md

 ```

-[^1]: Operations:
+[^operation]: Operations:
--   sa : swap a - swap the first 2 elements at the top of stack a.
+  sa : swap a - swap the first 2 elements at the top of stack a.
 Do nothing if there
   is only one or no elements).
--   sb : swap b - swap the first 2 elements at the top of stack b.
+  sb : swap b - swap the first 2 elements at the top of stack b.
 Do nothing if there
          is only one or no elements).
 -   ss : sa and sb at the same time.
 -   pa : push a - take the first element at the top of b and put it at the top of a.
 Do